alertflex/cnode/README.md

 The repository includes Alertflex controller source code, a common installation script and configs files for Alertflex central node, the MISP docker install script.

-Alertflex works as a security event manager and implements CTI, EDR, NTA and SOAR technology stack based on integration with third-party cybersecurity products (more than 20 are integrated at the moment).
+Alertflex works as a Security Event Manager and implements CTI DevSecOps SOAR technology stack based on integration with third-party cybersecurity products (more than 20 are integrated at the moment).

 ![](https://github.com/alertflex/cnode/blob/master/img/dashboard.png)

-The Alertflex implements five levels of security event management technology: Collection, Streaming, Analysis, Storage, Access.
-Additionally, Alertflex works as a security orchestrator for several third-party applications and automates security operations via Playbooks.
 For working inside a distributed environment of Hybrid IT, the solution consists of separate software components Collector, Controller, Management Console.
 Alertflex Controller and Management Console build up the Central node.
 The Central node could be placed inside of monitored IT infrastructure or outside.
 To exchange messages between the Remote node and the Central node, the ActiveMQ message broker is used.